awsdocs/aws-net-developer-guide/doc_source/how-to-spot-instances.md

 + Make requests based on the value of the resulting computation\.
 + Make requests so as to acquire computing capacity as quickly as possible\.

-The following explanations refer to the Spot Price history in the [EC2 user guide for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances-history.html) or the [EC2 user guide for Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/using-spot-instances-history.html)\.
+The following explanations refer to the Spot Price history in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances-history.html) or the [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/using-spot-instances-history.html)\.

 ### Reduce cost below On\-Demand<a name="reduce-cost"></a>